alexbarron/alexbarron.github.io/_posts/2016-02-11-creating-my-first-gem.markdown

   end
 {% endhighlight %}

 Now that I had all this team and player data, I wanted to display it nicely in the terminal.
 Rather than reinvent a way to cleanly display data in a terminal, I sought out a gem to help me do this.
-All it took was 1 Google search to turn up the terminal-table gem.
-After installing this gem, I just had to map my roster and player data to arrays that terminal-table could convert into a clean looking table.
+All it took was a Google search to turn up the terminal-table gem.
+After installing this gem, I could organize my roster and player data into arrays that terminal-table could convert into a clean looking table.
 See the results below along with the code to accomplish this:

 ![Terminal Screenshot](/assets/nba-stats-terminal.png)